menomi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 12:prints all possible combinations of two letters, except oo. file 13: prints a number with two decimal places, followed by a new line. file 100: converts a number from base 10 to base 16.
+file 12:prints all possible combinations of two letters, except oo. file 13: prints a number with two decimal places, followed by a new line. file 100: converts a number from base 10 to base 16. file 101:encodes and decodes text using the rot13 encryption.
+Assume ASCII.